5 Rarest and Most Valuable Coins in the World… Where Are They?

 Image Source – Wiki

 The Brasher Dubloon is a beautiful and rare coin.
-It features the classic image of an eagle on the front, clutching an olive branch in one claw and a quiver of arrows in the other claw.
+It features the classic image of an eagle on the front, clutching an olive branch in one claw and a quiver of arrows in the other.
 It is encircled with the motto “E Pluribus Unum.
 Made of gold (which has the best melt value), it was minted in 1787 by Ephraim Brasher.
-Its status as the first US gold coin minted five years before the US mint even opened gives it special status among rare coin buyers.
+Its status as the first U.S. gold coin minted five years before the U.S. mint even opened gives it special status among rare coin buyers.
 Three separate specimens of this coin have recently been sold for millions of dollars each.
 One was sold for $4,582,500 on January 9, 2014, at Heritage Auctions in Dallas, Texas.
-Another was sold to a private collector for $7,395,000 in December of 2011 by Blanchard and Company.
-A third one was sold for a whopping $9,360,000 on January 21, 2021, by Heritage Auctions in Dallas, Texas.
+Another was sold to a private collector for $7,395,000 in December 2011 by Blanchard and Company.
+Heritage Auctions in Dallas, Texas, sold A third one for a whopping $9,360,000 on January 21, 2021.

 #1.
 Flowing Hair Silver Dollar